 “You can choose to exist in a dark closet of ignorance or step into the light of knowing.” — M. Johannsen

-As told in the book called “The Big Short,” by the 2007 it was clear to some that a recession was looming.
+As told in the book called “The Big Short,” that by 2007 it was clear to some that a recession was looming.
 These investors saw what few government policy makers, bankers, businessmen or consumers perceived and shorted the market, making hundreds of millions of dollars.
+Thus, the importance of having a skill called foresight.

 But for the millions in America who were paying less attention to the big picture, it was a bad thing since banks reposed their homes.
 If you see dark clouds, the wind is picking up, rain drops in the air, you best bring an umbrella.